bjoern-hempel/js-analysis/README.md

 ## 2. Matrices

-Here are some calculation examples with matrices with the help of the library `sources/js/matrix.js`:
+Create vectors and do some calculations with them.
+It uses the library `sources/js/vector.js`.

 ### 2.1 Some basics